This is an important update about the yotta registry, which is used to build the microbit-dal and related projects for the BBC micro:bit V1.

 What is changing?

 Arm is in the process of deprecating the yotta registry.
-Official support ended in October 2020 and it will be switched off in early 2021.
+Official support ended in October 2020 and it will be switched off by April 2022.

 The Micro:bit Educational Foundation were only using the registry for finding the micro:bit targets, not the rest of the micro:bit dependencies, which are fetched from GitHub.